doged-io/doged/doc/build-unix.md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling Dogecash.
+It is recommended to have at least 1.5 GB of memory available when compiling dogd.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

     cmake -GNinja .. -DCMAKE_CXX_FLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"